-- Develop the Group's overall risk management programme - Design and own group-level risk management and governance frameworks and policies - Monitor the status of implementation across entities within the Group - Adopt industry best practice and communicate this to businesses and employees as well as financial authority limits, which have been approved by the board.
+MARKETS & BUSINESS UNITS - Hold accountability for respective risks and controls - Provide source information and assessment of risks and controls - Develop operating procedures and manuals aligned with the Group's governance policies, to ensure legal, regulatory and contractual compliance - Provide management assurance of compliance and adequacy of internal controls, backed by comprehensive self-review and certification as well as financial authority limits, which have been approved by the board.
 A comprehensive set of group-wide governance and functional policies that ensure entity-level controls are also implemented across the Group.
 The Group's internal controls policy and manual, which adopts principles of the Committee of Sponsoring Organizations of the Treadway Commission, provides a framework for what constitutes an effective and adequate system of internal controls.
 It also provides guidelines on the appropriate segregation of duties and a checklist of recommended internal controls for operations in our various markets to put in place.
+We have also put in place a Governance Assurance Framework to provide a holistic and robust basis of assurance for the adequacy and effectiveness of our risk management and internal control system. a.
+Management assurance